StackExchange/blackbox/README.md

 -	*The hard way (manual*: Copy all the files in "bin" to your "bin".
 -	*The hard way (automatic)*: `make copy-install` will copy the bin files into /usr/local/bin (uninstall with `make usrlocal-uninstall`).
--	*The symlinks way*: `make synlinks-install` will make symlinks of the bin files into /usr/local/bin (uninstall with `make usrlocal-uninstall`) (useful when doing development)
+-	*The symlinks way*: `make symlinks-install` will make symlinks of the bin files into /usr/local/bin (uninstall with `make usrlocal-uninstall`) (useful when doing development)
 -	*The MacPorts Way*: `sudo port install vcs_blackbox`
 -	*The Homebrew Way*: `brew install blackbox`
 -	*The RPM way*: Check out the repo and make an RPM via `make packages-rpm`; now you can distribute the RPM via local methods.
 (Requires [fpm](https://github.com/jordansissel/fpm).)